serradura/u-case/README.md

 bad_result.value    # "`a` and `b` attributes must be numeric"

 #-----------------------------------#
-# Calling a Service Object instance #
+# Calling a service object instance #
 #-----------------------------------#

 result = Multiply.new(a: 2, b: 3).call